Briarwood Christian School

 Briarwood Christian School is a private school in Birmingham, Alabama.
-It was founded by Briarwood Presbyterian Church in 1965.
+It was founded by Briarwood Presbyterian Church in 1964.
 In 1970, when integration of the public schools was mandated by the federal government, the IRS began revoking the tax exempt status of segregation academies.
 During this time the school added a non-discrimination policy, although no black students were admitted.

 Academics

 Briarwood Christian School employs 205 faculty members and offers a college preparatory curriculum.
 The student-to-teacher ratio is 16:1.
 Briarwood offers 39 advanced placement classes, as well as dual enrollment classes at levels beyond AP in Math, Science, History, and English.

 Accreditation

-Briarwood Christian School is an ACSI-accredited K-12 school with over 1740 students.
+Briarwood Christian School is an ACSIand Council for Educational Standards and Accountability (CESA) member and COGNIA accredited K-12 school with over 1820 students.
 It operates in four sections: Early Childhood, Elementary, Junior High, and High School.

 Enrollment

 Briarwood currently enrolls K4-12th grade students across both campuses with 593 High School Students, 273 Middle School Students, 471 Elementary Students, and 385 Early Childhood students.
 The school does not report data to the National Center for Education Statistics.